 What do all these miles and points get you?

 In order to show some award travel possibilities, I’m going to make the assumption you have and use the Sapphire Preferred and the Freedom Unlimited for all of your everyday spending.

 At the end of a year, you’d have earned the Ultimate Rewards points from the welcome bonuses.
 And, going by these average American expense numbers, you’d have earned at least 30k points, depending on your expenses.

 It’s also safe to add in another 10-20k points depending on how well you maximized bonus categories, dining rewards, and shopping portals.

 Using these modest calculations, you’d have up and over 100k Ultimate Rewards points to redeem for award travel.
 Not too shabby for signing up for 2 travel rewards credit cards and using them for all your everyday spending.

 - Transfer 60k points to United for a round trip flight from the U.S. to Europe.
 Take advantage of their Excursionist Perk and open-jaws to visit 3 European cities, like Amsterdam, Paris, and Rome for the same price as visiting just 1 city!

-Are your expenses higher or lower than an average American?
 How will you maximize your everyday spending?